ArMorYeenR13/ArMorYeenR13/README.md

 - Goal: responsive, eye candy portfolio but lets be real, its not gonna happen

-- Side reading --> CompTia A+ , CompTia Network+ , LaTeX
+- Side reading --> CompTia A+ , CompTia Network+ , LaTeX , Git cuz i suk :(